myuusubi/SteamDew/README.md

 SteamDewClient could not be properly detected & hooked by SMAPI.
 Instead, we use `GalaxyFakeClient` to trigger SMAPI's normal client detection, then replace the SMAPI's `new SGalaxyNetClient(...)` with our `new SteamDewClient(...)`.
-We then store the hooks and call them ourselves.
+We then store the callbacks that SMAPI uses, and call them ourselves.
-- `SMultiplayer/InitServer.cs`: This patch works almost identically to the patch for `InitClient`, except it will replace `new SGalaxyNetServer(...)` with a call to `new SteamDewServer(...)`, again allowing us to receive the SMAPI hooks to be called manually.
+- `SMultiplayer/InitServer.cs`: This patch works almost identically to the patch for `InitClient`, except it will replace `new SGalaxyNetServer(...)` with a call to `new SteamDewServer(...)`, again allowing us to receive the SMAPI callbacks & call them manually.

 #### Future Ideas